opensourcedesign/slick/README.md

 ### Reasons

 The main inspiration for this theme is to close the gap between open source devs and designers.
-A lot of devs still love IRC as they spend much of there at the command line.
-However, designers (and an increasing number of devs) are liking Slack and other similar GUI style chat clients more and more.
+A lot of devs and Debian users still love IRC.
+However, a lot designers (and an increasing number of devs) are liking Slack (and other similar GUI chat clients) more and more.
+The goal of **Slick** is to improve IRC's usability to match that of Slack.

-For now you can use the [web interface for the #opensourcedesign chat room](https://webchat.freenode.net/?channels=opensourcedesign).
-We are working on a better way of having the log available (it's currently available [here](https://botbot.me/freenode/opensourcedesign/)), and setting up a [nicer app](http://shout-irc.com/) to use it.
+### Chat with the OSD Community

+Until the Slick theme is totally ready, you can use this [web interface](http://chat.opensourcedesign.net) for our chat room.

-If you know how to use IRC, connect to #opensourcedesign on freenode.net ;)
+If you know how to use IRC, you can also just connect to #opensourcedesign on freenode.net using your normal IRC client ;)